GFTU Education Programme 2025 – 2026

 Trade Union and Working Class History (Online)

 Following the success of last year’s programme of online courses, we will be running another trade union and working-class history series.
-This year’s course focuses specifically on the role played by women in trade union and working class history.
+This year’s course focuses specifically on the role played by women in trade union and working class history, and are run in partnership with the Marx Memorial Library and Working Class Movement Library.

 Price: Free